Hot Jupiter engulfment by a red giant in 3D hydrodynamics: Resolution study

 The amount of unbound mass, which is relevant for understanding the recombination transient discussed in Section \ref{subsec:transients}, changes by a factor of a few across the different simulations.
 For $N_\star = 10^6$, $3\times10^6$, $10^7$, and $3\times10^7$, the amount of unbound material are 2.0, 1.6, 1.1, and 0.82, respectively, in units of $10^{-5}\Msun$.
 The amount of unbound ejecta therefore decreases with resolution, likely to be also related to the ability to resolve the low-density stellar surface, where much of the unbound material originates.
 However, increasing the starting orbital separation, which lengthens the grazing phase, also leads to a larger amount of unbound mass.
 The default simulation, carried out with $N_\star = 10^7$ and starting at $a(t=0)=4.1\Rsun$, ejects $1.6\times10^{-5}\Msun$ of material, compared to the $1.1\times10^{-5}\Msun$ of material ejected in the resolution test with the same $N_\star$ but starting at $a(t=0)=3.8\Rsun$.
 The amount of unbound ejecta is therefore a considerable source of uncertainty in our estimate of the plateau luminosity and duration of the H-recombination transient in Section \ref{subsec:transients}.

 Overall, the resolution study shows that our simulation likely underestimates the length of the grazing phase and delays the onset of the engulfment stage.
-However, the conclusion that the planet loses $\approx90$ per cent of its mass in the convective envelope is robust, and the mass ablation rate appears to be a constant function of separation.
-The amount of unbound ejecta decreases with resolution but increases with the initial planet separation, though all lying within the order of $10^{-5}\Msun$ across the tested resolutions.
+However, the conclusion that the planet loses $\approx90\%$ of its mass in the convective envelope is robust, and the mass ablation rate appears to be a constant function of separation.
+The amount of unbound ejecta decreases with resolution but increases with the initial planet separation, though all lying around $\sim 10^{-5}\Msun$ across the tested resolutions.